 true if pathname2 resolves to an existing file and pathname1 cannot be resolved, or if both resolve to an existing file and pathname1 is older than pathname2 according to their last data modification timestamps; otherwise, false.

 pathname1 -ef pathname2

 true if pathname1 and pathname2 resolve to existing directory entries for the same file; otherwise, false.
-Reviewers' Note: If nt, ot and of are not added to the test utility, then they should be included here.
-David Korn also suggests adding:

 -v word